hunter-stanke/atAnnual/README.md

 Hunter Stanke
 12/19/2019

-The `AT_Summary.zip` file contains all code and data used in our 2019 analysis of the status and trends in forest attributes along the Appalachian National Scenic Trail and surrounding lands.
-This document is intended to provide a brief description of our analyses, and description of contents of `AT_Summary.zip`.
-Contact Hunter Stanke at
+This repository contains all code and data used in our 2019 analysis of the status and trends in forest attributes along the Appalachian National Scenic Trail and surrounding lands.
+This document is intended to provide a brief description of our analyses, and description of contents of the repository.
+Contact Hunter Stanke at <stankehu@msu.edu>
-<stankehu@msu.edu> with questions.
+with questions.

 ### Analysis Description